electron/electronjs.org-old/CONTRIBUTING.md

 You should now have an Express server running at [localhost:5000](http://localhost:5000) :tada:

-Use `npm update` to update all dependencies before running run `npm install`.

 ### Installation Troubleshooting

 If there was an error building the `node-sass` dependency, try running `npm rebuild node-sass`.

-**NOTE**: If errors are still shown after you have installed all the dependencies, try to delete the node modules directory in your project and run `npm install` .
+**NOTE**: If errors are still shown after you have installed all the dependencies, try to delete the node modules directory in your project and run `npm install` again.

 Read on for more info about the structure of the site.